Pavithra6-Srinivasan/CDE2310_GRP10/CAD Model/readme.md

 ///Version Changes///
-Ver 1: Tube wraps around turtlebot, a solenoid is used to launch the balls into the air Ver 2: Slight modifications to certain parts (tolerances, dimensions, added hole along tube) Ver 3: Added motor & flywheels to launch the balls, solenoid replaced with a weaker one to push the balls into flywheel, slight changes to dimensions
+Ver 1: Tube wraps around turtlebot, a solenoid is used to launch the balls into the air Ver 2: Slight modifications to certain parts (increased tolerances, dimensions adjustments, added hole along tube), added supports for the tube
+Ver 3: Added motor & flywheels to launch the balls, solenoid replaced with a weaker one to push the balls into flywheel, slight modification to barrel, shifting of RPi & USB2LDS